3. Cleaning the workplace

-Your risk assessment will help you to identify what your cleaning regime will look like, but there are some general things that you should consider.
+Your risk assessment will help you to identify what your cleaning regime will look like, but you should consider these examples:

-- Areas should be regularly cleaned in line with your cleaning plan
+- clean areas regularly in line with your cleaning regime

-- Set clear guidance for the use and cleaning of toilets, showers and changing facilities to make sure they are kept clean and social distancing is achieved as much as possible
+- set clear guidance for the use and cleaning of toilets, showers and changing facilities to make sure they are kept clean

 Identify frequently touched surfaces

-Doors, bannisters, buttons and anything that is frequently touched, especially if it's touched by lots of people, will need more regular cleaning than normal.
+Doors, bannisters, buttons and anything that is frequently touched, especially if it's touched by lots of people, may need more regular cleaning than normal.
 Examples of frequently touched objects include:

 - work surfaces like desks, platforms and workstations

 - handles on doors, windows, rails, dispensers and water coolers

 - common areas like toilets, reception, changing rooms, corridors and lifts

 - vehicle handles, steering wheels, seat belts and internal surfaces

 - control panels for machinery, control pads and switches